Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have proposed a novel method for generating disinformation that are closer to human-written fake news.
-Evaluation on the human-written fake news dataset \humanwritten~ demonstrate the effectiveness of our generated data \datasetname~ in enabling better detection performance on human-written fake news.
-We hope that the datasets presented in this work, \datasetname~ and \humanwritten~, can serve as enabling resources for human-written fake news detection and encourage future research along this direction.
-For future work, we plan to extend our approach to other languages and explore the cross-lingual detection settings.
-In addition, we are also interested in studying the generation of other propaganda techniques that involves logical fallacy, such as straw man and red herring, to enable more robust detection of human-written disinformation.
+We have proposed a novel method for generating disinformation that is closer to human-written fake news.
+Evaluation on two human-written fake news datasets, \textsc{PolitiFact} and \textsc{Snopes}, demonstrates the effectiveness of our generated data \datasetname~ in enabling better detection performance on human-written fake news.
+We hope that the dataset presented in this work, \datasetname~, can serve as enabling resources for the detection of human-written fake news and encourage future research in this direction.
+For future work, we plan to extend our approach to other languages and cover more propaganda techniques.
+We are also interested in studying other aspects of fake news generation, such as novelty and elaboration, as well as engaging linguistic style.